vmware/vic-product/docs/user_doc/vic_vsphere_admin/container_networks.md

 - The port group or logical switch must exist before you create the VCH.
 For information about how to create a port group or logical switch, see [Networking Requirements for VCH Deployment](network_reqs.md#vchnetworkreqs).
 - Isolate the mapped container networks by using a separate VLAN for each network.
 - You cannot use the same interface as you use for the bridge network.
-- You can create a port group on the same vSphere Distributed Switch as the port group that you use for the bridge network.
 - If the port group or logical switch that you specify does not support DHCP, you must configure an [IP Address Range](#ip-range) for the containers to use.
 - The descriptive name that you provide appears under `Networks` when you run `docker info` or `docker network ls` on the deployed VCH.
 The descriptive name cannot include spaces.
 The descriptive name is optional unless the interface name contains spaces.
 If the interface name contains spaces, you must specify a descriptive name.
 - Container developers use the descriptive name in the `--net` option when they run `docker run` or `docker create`.